Alfresco/tutorials/docs/contract-management/setting-up-permissions.md

 <br />

-Now that you have a group let’s fill it with some users, for that just change to “Users” in the side bar and select “New User”.
+Now that you have a group let’s fill it with some users, for that just change to “Users” in the sidebar and select “New User”.
 How you name your users doesn’t matter, just make sure to create at least three of them: two in “Legal” and the other one without any group.

 Assign a user to a group by typing in the group you need (Legal) in the “Search” field at the bottom and selecting it in the result window.